Emmanuelbett67/top_UK_YouTubers_2024/README.md

 - What should it look like?

-Some of the data visuals that may be appropriate in answering our questions include:
+Some of the data visuals that may be appropriate for answering our questions include:

 1. Table
 2. Treemap